Table of Contents

 Secondary (acquired) hemochromatosis

-It occurs as a result of other blood-related complaints (such as thalassemia or certain anemias) or else many blood transfusions.
-Occasionally it occurs in persons with long-term alcoholism in addition to other health conditions.
+Secondary hemochromatosis is increased iron accumulation as a result of other blood-related complaints (such as thalassemia or certain anemias) or excess blood transfusions.
+It can also occurs in patients with long-term alcoholism.

 Normally, the entire body iron content is around 2.5 g in women and 3.5 g in men.
 Because symptoms may not occur until iron buildup is extreme (eg, > 10 to 20 g), hemochromatosis usually manifests later in life.
 In women, symptoms do not usually appear until after menopause because menses helps to alleviate excess iron.

 - Liver function abnormalities